Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 Sweet Bananas Taste Like Ice Cream

-It's a fast growing specimen with gigantic leaves and a stout, sturdy trunk that will soar to heights of 18 feet.
-The lime green leaves are complimented by blue - yes blue- tinted bananas that give the tree its nickname: Blue Java Banana Tree.
+Plus, it's an effortlessly-growing specimen with gigantic leaves and a stout, sturdy trunk.
+The lime green leaves are complemented by blue-tinted bananas that give the tree its nickname: Blue Java Banana Tree.

-Plant yours today and start growing Ice Cream in your own backyard.
+And you won't find this one-of-a-kind variety in big box stores.
+Plant yours today and start growing Ice Cream in your own backyard!

 Customer Reviews & Photos